 - The guest policy for having non-BU students attending a student organization event is two non-BU students per one BU ID.
 However, the policy will be determined on a case-by-case basis by Student Activities staff.

 - As with all University functions, individuals and organizations will be held responsible for the conduct of their guests at University events.
 Organizations that violate University policies jeopardize their privilege to host events.
-A student organization’s failure to make appropriate arrangements and fill out necessary paperwork for University or private services may result in the event’s cancellation.

 - All guests must have college IDs or be over 18 years of age with proof of age.

 - Organizations must arrange in advance to receive permission to allow more than two guests per Boston University ID.

 - The sponsoring student organization will have the opportunity to identify up to two local colleges/universities from which they expect a large number of guests.
 Guests from these designated colleges may sign themselves in by showing a valid student ID from the indicated college.
 They may only sign for their own admittance, not for any guests.

 - Boston University does not encourage the use of personal vehicles for any student organization business or activity.
 If a personal vehicle is used in such an instance, the vehicle owner’s insurance would provide coverage in the event of any accident.